songsiqi/px2rem/README.md

 ## Change Log

-### 0.4.1
+### 0.4.2

-* The generated [data-dpr] rules follow the origin url, no longer placed at the end of the whole style sheet.
+* The generated [data-dpr] rules follow the origin rule, no longer placed at the end of the whole style sheet.
 * Optimize 0px, do not generate 3 [data-dpr] rules.

 ### 0.3.1